 This post may contain affiliate links.
 Please read my terms & conditions for more info.

-In the night I awoke with a start because I thought I could hear Henry in our room, which was weird on it’s own because he never gets out of bed on his own in the night.
+In the night I awoke with a start because I thought I could hear Henry in our room, which was weird on its own because he never gets out of bed on his own in the night.

 I then went to sit up to have a look and realized that I was completely paralyzed!
-I literally couldn’t move any of my body, not even lift my head of of the pillow.
+I literally couldn’t move any of my body, not even lift my head off of the pillow.